slelorrain/Aushowmatic/README.md

 ##Installation

 ###Step 1:
-Download source and configure by editing config.php (at least TRANSMISSION_CMD and TRANSMISSION_WEB)
+Download source and configure by editing ./conf/user_config.json (at least TRANSMISSION_CMD and TRANSMISSION_WEB)

 ###Step 2: